goswinr/Rhino.Scripting/README.md

 `rs.ObjectLayer(guid, string)` To set the layer of one object (fails if layer does not exist), no return value.
 `rs.ObjectLayer(guid, string, createLayerIfMissing = true )` To set the layer of one object, and create the layer if it does not exist yet, no return value.
 `rs.ObjectLayer(list of guids, string)` To set the layer of several objects (fails if layer does not exist), no return value.
-`rs.ObjectLayer(list of guids, string, createLayerIfMissing = true )` To set the layer of several objects, and create the layer if it does not exist yet , no return value.
+`rs.ObjectLayer(list of guids, string, createLayerIfMissing = true )` To set the layer of several objects, and create the layer if it does not exist yet, no return value.

 These are implemented with 3 overloads and  `Optional` and `DefaultParameterValue` parameters:
 ```fsharp